Shukko

-Shukko (出向, from 出るmeaning to leave and 向う meaning to go towards) is a form of job transfer occurring in Japanese companies.
-A “Shukko” most often stands for a transfer of an employee from a main branch of a company to a branch office of the same company or an associated company.
+Shukko (出向, from 出る meaning 'to leave' and 向う meaning 'to go towards') is a form of job transfer occurring in Japanese companies.
+A shukko most often stands for a transfer of an employee from a main branch of a company to a branch office of the same company or an associated company.
 Rarely, it might be towards a non-affiliated company.

 The main characteristic of the so-called “Japanese style of business administration” is lifetime employment (or 終身雇用).
 Shukko has a key role in the support and sustainment of this Japanese style of long-term employment.

 In Japan, Shukko has a negative reputation because it is often used as a way to reduce personnel expenses.
 However, Shukko has positive aspects – cases in which it is used as a way to give employees the chance to gather corporate experience and broaden their careers.

 Types of Shukko

 Each company makes their own conditions for Shukko.